IABTechLab/uid2docs/docs/guides/integration-mobile-overview.md

 1. Check that the token was successfully generated and then pass it for bid stream use.

-1. Optionally, configure the UID2 GMA/IMA plugins for integration with the Google GMA/IMA SDKs.
+1. Optionally, configure the UID2 GMA/IMA plugins for integration with the [Google GMA SDK](https://developers.google.com/ad-manager/mobile-ads-sdk) and the [Google IMA SDK](https://developers.google.com/interactive-media-ads/).

 For details, refer to one of the following guides: